11th Baku International Book Fair kicks off at Baku Expo Center

 Baku, October 1, AZERTAC

-Organized by Azerbaijan’s Ministry of Culture, the 11th edition of the Baku International Book Fair began on Wednesday at the Baku Expo Center.
+The opening ceremony of the 11th edition of the Baku International Book Fair began, organized by Azerbaijan’s Ministry of Culture, was held at the Baku Expo Center on Wednesday.

-The opening ceremony is attended by MPs, officials, as well as literary figures and foreign guests.
+The opening ceremony was attended by MPs, officials, as well as literary figures and foreign guests.

 The Azerbaijan State News Agency (AZERTAC), a media partner of the exhibition, is also among the participants of the 11th Baku International Book Fair with its stand.